cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 bbsClient.RollbackDesiredLRP(logger, processGuid, "version-2")
 ```

-Details about these API calls can be found in the sections below.
+Details about these API calls can be found in the section below.

 ## Proposed API in BBS